 - Whining due to pain.

 Gastric torsion requires immediate vet and medical attention.
-Otherwise, it can lead to death.
+Otherwise, it can be dangerous.

 Saint Bernards are commonly affected by this condition.
 It happens when there is an obstruction in the air passage, causing severe stress and breathing difficulty.
 The treatment involves a surgical procedure.